Best Practices for Keeping Your Inventory ‘Evergreen’

 Retail Businesses

-Ensuring that your business has well-defined standard operating procedures (SOPs) is the first step in building resiliency to external shocks in supply chain.
-Retailers, the second step is implementing a point-of-sale (POS) system that helps you better manage your inventory and deliver insights into your customer purchase habits.
+Ensuring your business has well-defined standard operating procedures (SOPs) is the first step toward building resiliency against external supply chain shocks.
+Retailers, the second step is implementing a point-of-sale (POS) system to manage your inventory better and deliver insights into your customers’ purchase habits.

 Larger, more complex businesses often implement wide-ranging enterprise resource planning (ERP) systems covering all aspects of the business.
 For smaller, less complex businesses, a POS solution offers you basic reporting, some degree of customer relationship management (CRM) capability, and real-time inventory management.

 A POS system that collects cash (or credit) from your customers also forces the retailer to transition from a monthly, manual inventory count to an ‘evergreen’ inventory list of products on-hand.
-The inventory, now barcoded, is automatically updated each time a product is sold or a product is received into inventory.
-Keeping track of your inventory in real-time is more important than ever when retailers are faced with historically low levels of inventory (and product availability).
+The inventory, now barcoded, is automatically updated each time a product is sold or received into inventory.
+Keeping track of your inventory in real time is more critical than ever, as retailers face historically low levels of inventory (and product availability).

 Benefits